• Skip to primary navigation

 This is an overview of the instructions for this easy recipe.
 For the complete directions just scroll down to the bottom!

-1. Start by making the simple brine.
-Place the vinegar, water, salt and sugar in a small saucepan on the stovetop over medium heat.
+1. Place the vinegar, water, salt and sugar in a small saucepan on the stovetop over medium heat.

 See how easy these tangy pickles are to make?
 We eat a TON of them every summer.
 Any unused cucumbers get sliced up and into the brine they go!